 A must-read case study for strategy specialists and decision makers looking to develop an understanding of the reverse logistics industry

 - Improved Customer Service: Today, customers want full transparency into where their delivery is at all times.
-Moreover, as customer expectations have increased, and their willingness to pay for fast shipping has decreased.
+Moreover, customer expectations have increased, and their willingness to pay for fast shipping has decreased.

-- Technology Strategy and Implementation: While the logistics services industry supports and understands the benefits of latest technologies, some questions persist as to how they will pay for it and who will help devise the improvements.
+- Technology Strategy and Implementation: While the logistics services industry supports and understands the benefits of the latest technologies, some questions persist as to how they will pay for it and who will help devise the improvements.

 As a result, logistics services firms are leveraging the use of marketing strategy solutions to improve their position in the market.
 Marketing strategy solutions help firms within the logistics services space to address the requirements of the customer and accordingly devise new strategies to market the offerings and improve customer service.